peeyushster/Churn-Prediction-Using-Variational-Autoencoder/README.md

 # Churn-Prediction-Using-Variational-Autoencoder

-### The project aims to implement VAE to a telecom churn data set that can be downloaded from IBM Sample Data Sets
+The project aims to implement VAE to a telecom churn data set that can be downloaded from IBM Sample Data Sets.

 Url for IBM Data Sets - https://www.ibm.com/communities/analytics/watson-analytics-blog/guide-to-sample-datasets/